 Why focus on prediabetes?

+If prediabetes is identified, it can be reversed through lifestyle changes.
 According to the American Diabetes Association®, the economic burden of diabetes and prediabetes in the United States is over $327 billion in medical costs and lost productivity each year.

 Healthcare costs for those with diabetes are 2.3x greater than those without diabetes.